doughgle/doughgle.github.io/content/blog/playing-ctf-challenges-coop-with-copilot/index.md

 tags: ['github', 'copilot', 'pair-programming', 'ctf', 'cybersecurity', 'security', 'overthewire', 'problem-solving']
 comments: true
 draft: false
+description:
+ Who is my reader?
+Amin.
+ What do I want them to do?
+Play overthewire CTF challenges with Copilot.
+ Why should they do it? learn, have confidence in your strengths, apply AI, smile!
 ---

 ## Introduction

+Github Copilot is at the peak of inflated expectations for many, including me.

+Is it really so magical that a stream of glitter follows the code and it turns a software engineer's hair rainbow coloured?!

+I'm skeptical.
+Especially about the hair part!

+Over the last few weekends, I sat down to deliberately pair with and learn with GitHub's AI pair programmer.

-Do you like escape rooms?
-If you do, you might like [OverTheWire.org](https://overthewire.org) - one player capture the flag (CTF) challenges you can play from the comfort of your own terminal.
+The exercise I had in mind was to play [OverTheWire.org](https://overthewire.org) - one player capture the flag (CTF) challenges you can play from the comfort of your own terminal.
 The challenges are designed to help you learn and practice security concepts.

-They're one player challenges.
-But who said you have to play them alone..?

-Ask your human friends, "who wants to pair program with me on CTF challenges?", and be thankful if you get a facetious tumble weed GIF in response!

-I've played Overthewire before, but this time I wanted to play with Copilot, GitHub's AI pair programmer!

-Copilot won't tumble weed you.
-And it doesn't need encouraging.
-It's always there to talk tech like that unicorn pair programmer you once met at code retreat!

 In this blog, I played the krypton wargame - a series of cryptography challenges.
-I wanted to see how Copilot could help me solve the challenges.
+I wanted to see how Copilot could help solve the challenges.

 I gave Copilot the problem statement, the given files, and asked it to propose the solution.
 Next, I asked it to share the steps.
 I requested a few changes on its generated code.
 Finally, we managed to reveal the encryption key, decrypt all the ciphertexts, and find the password to the next level!

+You can apply the learnings to:

++ Work with Github Copilot in Chat, Editor and Terminal contexts.
++ Have fun learning Linux and security concepts with OverTheWire!
-I learned how to crack a Vigenère cipher knowing only the key length.
-I learned how to work with Copilot.
-I had fun!
++ Crack a Vigenère cipher knowing only the key length.

 ---